wpessential/requirednotifire/README.md

 # RequiredNotiFire

-RequiredNotiFire is the open source library.
-Used to apply the notifications fire in WordPress admin panel.
+RequiredNotiFire is an open-source library.
+Used to apply the notifications fire in the WordPress admin panel.
 If your theme used any plugin that is required.
 Used it to fire the notification.

 ## Used